10 December 2024

 Motivation has changed through time.
 When I started this blog in 2016, its main purpose was to fill a huge gap by explaining how to run MAME on Macs.
 Documentation was scarce or non-existent back then.

-Nowadays documentation got much better, and I see Silicon Macs as a quite unique emulation platform - and for me, emulation on the Mac mini shines like never before.
+Nowadays documentation got much better, and I see Silicon Macs as a quite unique emulation platform - emulation on the Mac mini shines like never before.
 You are getting decent performance paired with highest energy efficiency, thus no noise or heat at all.
 Compared to a quite noisy and hot Nintendo Switch, a Silicon Mac is a much quieter and cooler gaming device.
 Gaming PCs, while more powerful, are clumsy, can be noisy and always emit a lot of warm air.
 With most emulation, Apple Silicon performance will just be stellar or at least very fine.

 That’s why I also started to cover other than arcade emulation, simply because you can get very convincing results on Silicon Macs.
 I would not want to trade thus package in for something different.